clarkfitzg/phd_research/notes/checkpoint.md

-__Task Parallelism__ I've built some of the infrastructure and analysis here based on CodeDepends, but I haven't come across any compelling use cases to motivate an implementation with code generation of `mcparallel` and `mccollect`.
+__Task Parallelism__ I've built some of the infrastructure and analysis here based on CodeDepends, but I haven't come across any compelling use cases to motivate an actual implementation including code generation of `mcparallel` and `mccollect`.
 I've written this up in `phd_research/expression_graph` and implemented parts in `autoparallel/inst/beta/codegraph`.